erbsland-dev/erbsland-lang-config-doc/doc/reference/floating-point-value.rst

         [main]
         value: 100''000    # ERROR!
 Consecutive separators are not allowed.

-#.  **No Hexadecimal and Binary Forms:** Hexadecimal or octal formats of floating-point numbers are not allowed
+#.  **No Non-Decimal Forms:** Non-decimal floating forms, like hexadecimal, binary, or octal forms, are not allowed.

     .. code-block:: erbsland-conf
         :class: bad-example